EU's top court says Polish rules on appointing judges violate EU law | DW | 16.11.2021

 The European Court of Justice (ECJ) ruled on Tuesday that the ability of the Polish government to appoint and remove judges from trials is in violation of EU law.

-According to reforms pushed through by Warsaw, Polish Justice Minister Zbigniew Ziobro has the power to second judges to higher courts and, if he chooses, to end that secondment without giving reason or recourse.
+According to reforms pushed through by Warsaw, Polish Justice Minister Zbigniew Ziobro has the power to move judges to higher courts — known as secondment — and, if he chooses, to end their temporary appointment without giving reason or recourse.

 "During the period of those judges' secondment, they are not provided with the guarantees and the independence which all judges should normally enjoy in a state governed by the rule of law," the top EU court said in a statement.